lcavadas/integration-tests/README.md

 For other browsers like firefox get the appropriate driver (Firefox's driver is geckodriver which is available [here](https://github.com/mozilla/geckodriver/releases)).

 ### Java

-You need to have a local installation of Java since Selenium depends on it to be able to execute.
+You need to have a local installation of Java since the local Selenium server depends on it to be able to execute.

 ## Running